 This document outlines the CAM draft sub-strategy, which is a daughter document of the LTP.
-It provides the policy framework for the CAM and contributes to the wider policy platform for the delivery of growth in the CPCA region.
-Schemes which form part of the CAM will be expected to be compliant with the policies in this document.
+It describes the policy framework for the CAM metro.
+Schemes which form part of the CAM metro will be compliant with the policies in this document.